Try our free ROI calculator. Discover your site's revenue potential.

 Your title should tell users and search engines what’s on the page in as few words as possible.
 Google tends to truncate title tags that are longer than 55-60 characters in length.
 Avoid any vague language like “home” or “account”, or any overly long sentences.
 Your title should be an accurate representation of what users will find on the page.

-Frontload Important Keywords
+Frontload Important Keywords, If Possible

 Putting top-of-funnel keywords as close to the beginning of the title tag as possible improves your search rankings.
 Most users will scan the first few words of the title tag before they decide whether or not the page is worth clicking on.
 As such, strategically placing top-of-funnel keywords in your title tag can help boost traffic as well as your CTR.